Transport in Zagreb: Funicular

-The Zagreb Funicular is a railway that runs service every 10 minutes from 6:30 am to 10 pm.
-The funicular track is 66 metres long, making it the shortest public transport funicular in the world, a trip on it only lasting 64 seconds.
-The railway is also protected legally as a cultural monument.
+The Zagreb Funicular is a funicular that runs service every 10 minutes from 6:30 a.m. to 10 p.m., seven days a week, and connects Ilica and the Lower Town with the Upper Town.
+The funicular track is 66 m long and the trip lasts 64 seconds, making it one of the shortest funiculars in the world.
+It is legally protected as a cultural monument.
+It was opened in 1890 with a steam engine, which was upgraded to an electric one in 1934.